As Argentina Goes to the Polls, Voters Are Falling Back in Love With a Divisive Political Movement

 What is Peronsim?

 Former President Juan Domingo Perón initiated the Peronist movement in the 1940’s.
 A populist, he built his support base among trade unions and the working class, advocating state intervention in the economy, strong labor rights and generous public welfare schemes for the poor.
 But his politics also incorporated elements like nationalism, and an authoritarian strain.
-Perón’s last term as President ended with his death in 1974, when he was briefly succeed by his wife Eva, known affectionately as Evita.
-Evita, beloved for her generosity to the poor during her husband’s campaign and presidency, was elevated to saint-like status in Argentina in the 20th Century.
-For the rest of the world, she was immortalized in Andrew Llloyd Weber’s 1996 musical.

 Several generations of politicians have moulded themselves on Perón.
 From the end of Argentina’s last military dictatorship in 1983 to Macri’s election in 2015, the country spent 24 out of 36 years with a president from the Peronist movement.